Skip to content

 These scripts handle common patterns and provide consistent logging/reporting.

-1. API Quota is a First-Class Constraint
+1. Quota is a Design Constraint, Not an Afterthought

 if e.resp.status == 403 and "quotaExceeded" in str(e):